improv-wifi/website/src/serial.md

 Sends a request for the device to either get or set its hostname.
 This operation is only available while the device is Authorized.
 Sending the command with no data will return the current hostname in the response.
 Sending the command with data will set the hostname to the data and also return the updated hostname in the response.
+Setting this property requires the device to be in an 'Authorized' state.

 Hostnames must conform to [RFC 1123](https://datatracker.ietf.org/doc/html/rfc1123) and can contain only letters, numbers and hyphens with a length of up to 255 characters.
 Error code `0x05` will be returned if the hostname provided is not acceptable.